OHSU-Proteomics/PRIDE_submission_tutorial/README.md

 ![Slide 16](images/Slide16.png)

 _Slide 16_<br />
 This is the folder where I collected all the files for this submission.
 You might be able to select folders or open up the folder and select one or more files.
-You can keep selecting files in batches unto you get everything.
+You can keep selecting files in batches until you get everything.
 Putting everything in one folder helps make sure you do not forget any files.

 For the PAW pipeline, the peak list files are the MS2 files.
 The Comet results are the SQT files.
 The top-hit summary files are TXT files.
 We have flavors of those files that are before or after FDR filtering.
 Only the filtered files are used for protein inference and/or quantification.
 They are smaller and what we need to submit.
 Various summary files for PSMs, peptides, and proteins should also be part of the submission.
 FASTA files, parameter files, log files, roadmap files, sample keys, readme files, etc. should also be part of the submission.